tomwhartung/jmws_accoutrements/README.md

 Although these accoutrements are intended for my personal use, I am sharing them in the hopes that you may find them useful in your own work.

-Because many of these are works in progress, some of them may not be very documented.
+Because many of these are works in progress, some of them may not be very well-documented.

 If you have any questions, please feel free to contact me.